VanIseghemThomas/OpenCortex/README.md

 The VNC server we compiled is based on [this project](https://github.com/ponty/framebuffer-vncserver).
 We had to modify the source code a bit to make it work with the touchscreen.
 But besides that, it is identical.
 This patch was necesarry because the touchscreen doesn't report it's width and height in a propper way.

+**Note:** when connected to the QC over VNC, you might notice a dip in framerate on the device itself.
+This is normal.
+It is the device trying to encode the video feed and struggling.

 *[Installer and auto-run on boot will be added later]*

 *For now you can use it the manual way*